actual-saurabh/lifterlms/docs/architecture/data-structures/course.md

     * `'type'` refers to the available object types, `'taxonomy'` or `'post_type'`
     * `'object_id'` refers to the actual `'term_id'` or `'post_id'`
     * Like navigation menu items, it could simply refer to an external link!
-* When loading a course, LifterLMS needs a slug (or id) to identify the term and then get all post types by that term.
-See: https://developer.wordpress.org/reference/functions/wp_nav_menu/
-* Each menu item is a separate post object allowing it to become a extremely flexible reference for any kind of object (events, products, attachment, etc).
+* When loading a course, LifterLMS needs a slug (or id) to identify the term (the name of the course) and then get all post types (units) associated with it. * Each unit is a separate post object allowing it to become a extremely flexible reference for any kind of object (events, products, attachment, etc).

 ###  1.2. <a name='SectionsasCollectionsSectionsasBlocks'></a>Sections as Collections & Sections as Blocks